Alan Solow: Community leadership

 From January 2009 through May 2011, Solow served as Chair of the Conference of Presidents of Major American Jewish Organizations, through which he met with the leaders of dozens of countries and traveled the world.
 Solow previously served as Chairman of JCC Association of North America between 2006 and 2010.
-He was the Chairman of Chicago's Jewish Community Relations Council from 2004-2006.
-He served as President of the Jewish Community Centers of Chicago between 1995 and 1997 and was President of Young Men's Jewish Council from 1986-1987.
-He served many terms on the board of the Jewish Federation of Metropolitan Chicago, including on its Executive Committee.
+He was the chairman of Chicago's Jewish Community Relations Council from 2004 to 2006.
+He served as President of the Jewish Community Centers of Chicago between 1995 and 1997 and was President of Young Men's Jewish Council from 1986 to 1987.
+He served many terms on the board of the Jewish Federation of Metropolitan Chicago, including on its executive committee.
 He also served as a Trustee of the Jewish Federations of North America and was a Director of Sinai Health Systems.

 Solow currently is Chairman of Interfaith Youth Core, a national organization promoting interfaith dialogue and service projects on college campuses.
 He is a member of the Board of Advisors of the Truman National Security Project, and serves on the boards of the Jewish People's Policy Institute and Israel Policy Forum, for which he also is a member of the executive committee.

 Solow is a recipient of many awards for his work, including the American Jewish Committee's Learned Hand Award and JCC Association's Weil Award for outstanding contributions to the field.